 Honors & Awards

-- Hollywood “Power Lawyer,” The Hollywood Reporter
+- Named “Power Lawyer,” The Hollywood Reporter

 Publications & Speaking Engagements

-- USC Film School, Peter Stark Program, Guest Lecturer on Intellectual Property and Clearances for Filmmakers (graduate and undergraduate students)
+- USC Film School, Peter Stark Program, Guest Lecturer on Intellectual Property and Clearances for Filmmakers (graduate and undergraduate students) (Annually since 2010)

 - University of Michigan (B.A.
 1976)